zhengjunyao-work/arc24/docs/modeling/Iteration_45_improve_verifier.md

 - Do the same also for submission, including the evaluation set
 - Train for 40k steps with batch size 32.

+### Submission results

+When using a model to verify the predictions from LLM and 2020 solution I have only achieved a score of 33 when training on the whole ARC, and 30 when training only on the train dataset.

 ## Conclusion

+I have not been able to improve the accuracy of using a prediction verifier.
+It is still around 60% for top_1 selection and 80% for top_2 selection.
+Remember that voting gets 60% and 70%.
+Thus we only see an improving on top_2 prediction.

 ## Next steps